 Error Code Validator

-- Information leakage: stack traces, file paths, internal state in errors?
+- Information leakage: stack traces, file paths, internal state?

 - GraphQL error classification: proper